Region XII Regional Housing Authority

-Region XII Regional Housing Authority is a Public Housing Agency in Carroll, Iowa that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-sufficiency programs.
-As of September 19th, 2019, Region XII Regional Housing Authority has 1 waiting lists that are open now or opening soon.
+Region XII Regional Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Family Self-Sufficiency programs.
+As of September 21st, 2021, Region XII Regional Housing Authority has 1 waiting lists that are open now or opening soon.

 Region XII Regional Housing Authority does not serve the northern part of Ida County.

 Open Region XII Regional Housing Authority Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.